 Using an Android smartphone or tablet in the FRITZ!Box home network

-You can easily connect an Android smartphone or tablet to the wireless network (WiFi) of your FRITZ!Box.
-The Android device can then access the Internet and play multimedia contents such as photos, videos, and music.
+You can easily connect an Android smartphone or tablet to the wireless network (WiFi) of the FRITZ!Box.
+The Android device can then access the internet and play multimedia contents such as photos, videos, and music.

 Note:Here we show you how to connect an Android device to the FRITZ!Box using Google Nexus 4 with Android 4.4.2 as an example.